Afrasyaab-GH/Afrasyaab-GH.io/README.md

 ## Deploy to GitHub Pages

+This repo includes a GitHub Actions workflow that publishes to GitHub Pages.

+Steps (one-time):

-Push to the `main` branch in this repo, then enable Pages:
+1. Push to `main` (already done)

-1. Repository Settings → Pages
+2. In GitHub → Settings → Pages → Build and deployment:
-2. Source: Deploy from branch → Branch: `main` → Folder: `/` (root)
+	- Source: GitHub Actions
+3. Wait for the workflow to finish: https://github.com/HabiburRahman-GH/HabiburRahman-GH.io/actions/workflows/pages.yml
-3. Save, then your site will be available at: https://habiburrahman-gh.github.io/HabiburRahman-GH.io/
+4. Your site will be available at: https://habiburrahman-gh.github.io/HabiburRahman-GH.io/

+Tip: If you prefer the legacy option (Deploy from a branch), set Source: Branch → `main` → root, but the provided workflow is the recommended path.

 If you use a custom domain, add a `CNAME` file with your domain and configure DNS.